lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

 1. Setting up your first Lookit study
 #########################################

-In this section, you will be creating your first Lookit study.
+In this section, you will be creating your first CHS study using the Lookit experiment runner.
 You will learn how to find and use experiment components, specify your protocol, and test out and troubleshoot your study.

+.. admonition:: Who should do this section?

-This section is designed for researchers planning to build an internal Lookit study.
+    This section is designed for researchers planning to build an **internal Lookit study**.
 If your first study will be written with jsPsych, then you can see the :ref:`jspsych tutorial <jspsych-tutorial-first-study>`.
-Or if your study involves a link to an experiment hosted somewhere else, skip to part 4 of this tutorial.
+Or if your study involves a link to an experiment hosted somewhere else, skip to :ref:`part 4 of this tutorial <tutorial-manage-data>`.

 Step 1: Clone the 'Lookit tutorial part 1' study
 -------------------------------------------------

-To get started, log in to CHS as an experimenter.
-(Go to `<https://childrenhelpingscience.com/login/>`_ to log in.)
+To get started, go to the `log in to CHS <https://childrenhelpingscience.com/login/>`_ with your researcher account.
+After logging in, you should be taken directly to the "Manage Studies" page.

+.. admonition:: Troubleshooting tips

+    If you're having problems with the two-factor authentication (2FA) part of your log in, then please see the section on :ref:`Managing and Troubleshooting 2FA <managing_2fa>`.

+    If you are able to log in but don't see the "Manage Studies" page, try clicking on the "Experimenter" button in the navigation menu at the top of the page.

+    If you don't see the "Experimenter" button at the top, then you might be logged in with a non-researcher (family) account.
+Make sure that you have a researcher account and are using that one to log in.
+See the :ref:`Registration and Login page <login>` for more information.

 You should see a few studies you automatically have access to, including one called "Lookit tutorial part 1".
 Click on that to open up the study detail page: